 - Supply you with easy to understand collateral on how to form a BID;

-- Give you with estimates of what your district’s BID assessment may be;
+- Provide you with estimates of what your district’s BID assessment may be;

 - Guide you through the BID formation process and the BID start-up process after your BID has been signed into law.

 After forming a BID, it is important to make sure the organization is effective.
 Improving neighborhoods requires coordination and oversight by BID managers and staff, as well as continued communication with SBS and other City agencies.
-Our NDD staff sits on all 67 BID Board of Directors and serves as the BID’s primary point of contact with the City.
+NDD staff members sit on the Board of Directors for each and every BID in the city, and serve as the BID’s primary point of contact with City Government.
 We work one-on-one with BIDs to:

 - Develop and implement programs and services that enhance their districts